Diffuse supernova neutrinos at underground laboratories

-The intense R\&D work on GADZOOKS aims at finding a Gd compound that meets four basic criteria: (i) solubility, (ii) limited impact on water transparency, (iii) negligible reactions with the detector materials (e.g., corrosion, etc.) and (iv) compatibility with a detector's filtration system \footnote{A detector like \sk\ requires constant purification of the water to avoid deterioration of its transparency.
+The recent intense R\&D work on SuperK-Gd focused on finding a Gd compound that meets four basic criteria: (i) solubility, (ii) limited impact on water transparency, (iii) negligible reactions with the detector materials (e.g., corrosion, etc.) and (iv) compatibility with a detector's filtration system \footnote{A detector like \sk\ requires constant purification of the water to avoid deterioration of its transparency.
 It is necessary to prove that a Gd compound can be effectively filtered and reinserted into the detector.
 Another requirement is the feasibility to completely remove the Gd compound from the water to restore the detector to a pure water phase. }.
-A 0.2\% solution of ${\rm GdCl_3}$ has been tested recently.
-A small volume of it has been deployed inside the \sk\ detector and the effectiveness of neutron tagging has been demonstrated \cite{Watanabe:2008ru}.
-In other tests, the same solution was found to perform adequately in terms of solubility but poorly in water transparency \cite{Coleman:2008ng,Kibayashi:2009ih}.
-Furthermore, concerns about corrosion effects in the \sk\ tank disfavor this option, leading to the consideration of other compounds (${\rm GdCl_3}$ remains a possibility for other types of vessels, however, like the acrylic shell of SNO).

-Tests indicate Gd sulfate (${\rm Gd_2(SO_4)_4}$) as best candidate so far, as it meets the criteria outlined above and seems safe for stainless steel tanks \cite{Kibayashi:2009ih}.
+Initially ${\rm GdCl_3}$ was considered \cite{Watanabe:2008ru}, but was then discarded due to poor performance in water transparency, and since then a 0.2\% solution of Gd sulfate (${\rm Gd_2(SO_4)_4}$) has emerged as the favorite option, as it meets the criteria outlined above and is safe for stainless steel tanks \cite{Kibayashi:2009ih}.

-More research on GADZOOKS will be done at a dedicated 200 t prototype at Kamioka, which is currently under construction \cite{Kibayashi:2009ih} \footnote{Other important questions have to be addressed before GADZOOKS can be realized: one of them is environmental concerns (real or perceived by the public opinion), related to the existence of a leak in the \sk\ tank.
-I leave this aspect to more specialized literature (e.g., \textcite{vaginstalk}).}
+This compound is now being tested further at EGADS (``Employing Gadolinium to Autonomously Detect Supernovas"), a dedicated 200 t prototype at Kamioka, where data-taking is in progress \cite{Adams:2013ana,fernandeztalk} \footnote{Other important questions have to be addressed before SuperK-Gd can be realized: one of them is environmental concerns (real or perceived by the public opinion), related to the existence of a leak in the \sk\ tank.
+I leave this aspect to more specialized literature (e.g., \cite{vaginstalk}).}.

-\subsubsection{Liquid scintillator at the 50 kt scale}
+\subsubsection{Liquid scintillator at the 20 kt scale}

-As a representative example of future liquid scintillator detectors, here I discuss the largest, the european LENA \cite{MarrodanUndagoitia:2006re,Wurm:2007cy}.
-With a mass of 50 kt, LENA will have event rates comparable with those of \sk, with the advantages of liquid scintillator, namely the better background discrimination and better energy resolution (sec. \ref{concepts}).